Image: Team work

 The Co-production Essentials session is designed for those with little or no knowledge of co-production, although those with experience in this way of working will also find it beneficial.
 It is suitable for a wide range of stakeholders – from trustees and managers through to frontline staff – and for members of the communities you support.

-• Commit to attend the full duration of the training
+• Attend the full duration of the training.

-• Let us know upon booking if you have any specific requirements ie BSL interpreters
+• Let us know at the time of booking if you have any access requirements (e.g. BSL interpreter).

-• If you are unable to attend please email training@wcva.cymru (see our cancellation policy)
+• If you can’t attend, please email bookings@wcva.cymru (see our cancellation policy).

 MAXIMUM of two places per organisation